theindianwriter/CS6910-assignment_2/README.md

 There are 3 colab notebook each having different parts of the assignmnent i.e part a,part b, part c.

 For part A: First of all you need to download the iNatural Dataset and save it in your drive at appropriate location to use all the notebooks.
-Then check the respective notebooks.//
+Then check the respective notebooks.

 For part B : To check on any test dataset simply open the notebook ***DL_Assign_2_PartB*** and go to the ***Initializing the model parameters*** section and put the directory address for test data under ***test_data_directory = 'test data drectory address'*** then go to ***uncomment below part and comment wandb logs in testModel and trainModel function to run without wandb*** section andprovide appropriate parameters to the ***startTraining*** function for eg. ***startTraining(model_name ="densenet161", num_classess =10, batch_size =32, num_epochs=2,feature_extract=False,no_layers_to_unfreeze=1,lr=0.001,gamma=0.1,opt = "sgd")***
 Note : You can choose the following model name :